What is OpenBin?

 Location → Area → Bin → Items

-- A Location is a shared workspace (e.g. "Home", "Workshop").
+- A Location is a shared workspace (e.g. "Home", "Garage", "Self-Storage").
 All data lives inside a location.

-- An Area is an optional sub-zone within a location (e.g. "Garage", "Closet") for grouping bins.
+- An Area is an optional sub-zone within a location (e.g. "Basement", "Bedroom") for grouping bins.

-- A Bin is a physical container, like a box, drawer, or shelf.
-Each bin gets a unique QR code.
+- A Bin is a physical container, like a tote, bin, box, drawer, or shelf.
+Each bin gets a unique QR code and a 6-character short code (e.g. "BINXHM").

 - Items are the individual things stored inside a bin.